 What is the difference between art and craft?
 Coverlet weaving requires tremendous aptitude and vision, but coverlets are lesser-known than quilts when it comes to southern material culture.
 And these bed coverings are often devalued (viewed as castoffs) or romanticized (connected to mythical narratives about community and gift giving) rather than recognized as having provided real value to households.
 To address a missed opportunity to examine coverlets as an important aspect of southern material culture, we present Fold Unfold, an installation of historic and contemporary coverlets.
 The contemporary art installation of 15 historic polychromatic and 54 contemporary monochromatic coverlets explores these objects from art-historical and museum perspectives in challenging aesthetic judgments that relegate coverlets to the realm of "craft" rather than "art."

 The Wellington B. Gray Gallery is located off of 5th and Jarvis Streets on the campus of East Carolina University in the Jenkins Fine Arts Center.
-Summer gallery hours are Monday through Friday, 10:00 AM – 4:00 PM.
+Summer gallery hours are Monday through Friday from 10:00 a.m. to 4:00 p.m. during the exhibition.
 The gallery is closed for all University holidays.
 Jenkins Fine Arts Center is handicapped accessible.
+Individuals with disabilities who require accommodations under the Americans with Disabilities Act (ADA) should contact the Department of Disability Support Services, at least two weeks prior to the event (252) 737-1016.
 Parking for the reception is available in the lot surrounding Jenkins Fine Arts Center.

 For more information, please contact Tom Braswell, Interim Gallery Director, at (252) 328-6336.